-20 Tips for Visiting Sequoia National Park – read up on our tips so you don’t miss out on seeing popular Sequoia National Park attractions besides the General Sherman Tree.
+20 Tips for Visiting Sequoia National Park – read up on our tips so you won’t miss out on seeing popular Sequoia National Park attractions besides the General Sherman Tree.
 Learn how to get in for free, things to do so you don’t tire yourself in the park, where to get gas, where to camp, where to picnic.
-We’ve covered it all including vehicle restrictions and kid-friendly activities at Sequoia National Park.
+We’ve covered it all including vehicle restrictions and traveling to Sequoia National Park with Kids.

 disclosure: this post was created in partnership with Toyota USA.

 1. Take Advantage of Sequoia National Park FREE Entrance Days

 How much does it cost to go to Sequoia National Park?
 Sequoia Entrance Free is $15 per vehicle for a 1-7 day pass.
 Check HERE for other types of passes.
 You can save on Sequoia Entrance Fee when visiting during Free Entrance Days at National Parks – dates vary by year – but for 2018 that included Martin Luther King Jr. Day, National Park Week, National Public Lands Day, and the upcoming Veterans Day (November 11).
 Check HERE for updates if more dates or fewer dates will be available on succeeding years.

 2. Don’t miss the newly restored Indian Head Sequoia National Park Sign